Islamic State suicide bombers strike in Iraqi refinery town

 The town of Baiji and its refinery - Iraq's largest - have been a battlefront for more than a year.
 The hardline Islamists seized the town in June 2014 as they swept through much of northern Iraq towards the capital Baghdad.

-The militants attacked around 8 pm (1300 EDT) on Saturday with two suicide car bombings.
-The blasts were followed by fierce clashes that lasted until midnight and drove the army and mainly Shi'ite Hashd Shaabi forces from the center of town, two army colonels said.
+The militants attacked around 8 pm (1700 GMT) on Saturday with two suicide car bombings.
+The blasts were followed by fierce clashes that lasted until midnight and drove the army and mainly Shi'ite Hashd Shaabi forces from the centre of town, two army colonels said.

 Baiji mayor Mahmoud al-Jabouri said there had been a pattern of withdrawals by Islamic State fighters in the town followed by counter-offensives.
 "Their lethal weapons are suicide attacks and snipers, and this is why we have fighting back and forth."